bogdanb/hpmor/README.md

 A LaTeX version of
 [the popular didactic fan-fiction](http://www.hpmor.com) by Eliezer Yudkowsky, which can make a PDF ebook (one file) or printable books (either one or six volumes; the latter option is more practical to bind).
-There is also a dust jacket for volume 1 (more will be added!).
+There are also dust jackets for the printable volumes.

 TeXLive 2015 or later is required to build the book.